 At the close of the 6th century, St. Gregory the Great alludes, in one of his homilies, to the fast of Lent being less than forty days, owing to the Sundays which come during that holy season.
 It was therefore, after the pontificate of St. Gregory, that the last four days of Quinquagesima were added to Lent, in order that the number of fasting days might be exactly forty.
 As early as the 9th century, the custom of beginning Lent on Ash Wednesday was of obligation in the whole Latin Church.
 All the manuscript copies of the Gregorian Sacramentary, which bear that date, entitle this Wednesday In capite jejunii, that is to say, the beginning of the fast.
 But, out of respect for the form of divine service drawn up by St. Gregory, the Church does not make any important change in the Office of these four days.
 Up to the Vespers of Saturday, when alone She begins the Lenten Rite, She observes the rubrics prescribed for Quinquagesima week.

 Peter of Blois, who lived in the 12th century, tells us what was the practice in his days: "All religious begin the fast of Lent at Septuagesima; the Greeks, at Sexagesima; the secular clergy, at Quinquagesima; and the rest of Christians, who form the Church militant on earth, begin their Lent on the Wednesday following Quinquagesima."
-The secular clergy, therefore, were bound to begin the fast two days before the laity - that is, on Monday, as we gather from the Life of St. Ulrich, Bishop of Augsburg, written in the 10th century.
-Quinquagesima was then called Dominica carnis privium sacerdotum, that is, priests' carnival Sunday, when the announcement we made that the abstinence from meat was to begin on the following day.
+The secular clergy, therefore, were bound to begin the fast two days before the laity – that is, on Monday, as we gather from the Life of St. Ulrich, Bishop of Augsburg, written in the 10th century.
+Quinquagesima was then called Dominica carnis privium sacerdotum, that is, priests' carnival Sunday, when the announcement was made that the abstinence from meat was to begin on the following day.

 This usage, however, soon became obsolete; and in the 15th century, the secular clergy, and even the monks themselves, began the Lenten fast, like the rest of the faithful, on Ash Wednesday.